YouTube

 THE VIEW

-From the top you really just want to chill and take it all in.
-We must’ve had 30 – 45 minutes there and needed every minute to enjoy the moment.
-From the bottom looking up you see why it was called the Amphitheatre but you don’t realise the scale of this place until you reach the summit.
-Table mountain can only hope and prey that it be considered in the same league as this, it just doesn’t come close and you know how much I enjoyed that hike!
+From the top, you really just want to chill and take it all in.
+We must have had 30–45 minutes there, and we needed every minute to enjoy the moment.
+Additionally, when you look up from the bottom, you see why it is called the Amphitheatre.
+However, you don’t realize the scale of this place until you reach the summit.
+In comparison, Table Mountain can only hope and pray to be considered in the same league as this; it just doesn’t come close, and you know how much I enjoyed that hike!

 David Simpson enjoying the view on top of the Ampitheater in Lesotho, Africa.
 The greatest hike on Earth?